 A few of the Amazon reviewers reported that their Bubblebum slowly deflated over long car trips, but we did not experience this.
 Our Bubblebum held its shape throughout hours of testing.
 It’s reasonable to assume that age might deteriorate the softer plastic of the Bubblebum over time, rendering it useless.
 Again, long-term is not our recommendation for this model.

 With a smaller surface area than the other seats, the Bubblebum could potentially be uncomfortable with children who are especially wide on the back side.
-It’s fabric covering is not removable, but given how light it is, this doesn’t necessarily hinder the ability to easily wash and dry it as needed.
+Its cover is not removable, but given how light it is, this doesn’t necessarily hinder the ability to wash and dry it as needed.

 We were pleasantly surprised by how little effort was required to inflate the Bubblebum.
 In only required a few breaths of air, less than your average balloon, in fact.